Blurry-Brush/brunel-thence-asg/README.md

 Accordion and Carousel were made from scratch.

 ## Available Scripts
+Fork this repository or download it as ZIP and open it on your machine.
 In the project directory, you can run:

 ### `npm start`